bobisjan/adaptive-restful-api/README.md

 You can see the example flow of the request in the picture.

-_TODO image_
+*TODO filters flow image*

-To be able to process the request through the filters in some manner there are two concepts: `model` and `configuration` of this model.
-The `model` is used to describe your domain classes.
-It consists of entities which contain properties (attributes and relationships).
-The configuration allows to add, or modify the default meaning of the model in a hierarchical way.
+To be able to process the request through the filters in some manner, there are two basic concepts: `model` and `configuration` of this model.
+The `model` is used to describe your domain classes which you want to reveal in the API.
+Model consists of entities which contain properties (attributes and relationships).

 *TODO model image*

+The configuration allows you to customize a meaning of the model in a hierarchical way.

 *TODO configuration image*